-A Person shall not be qualified to be chosen to fill and seat in Parliament unless he:-
+A Person shall not be qualified to be chosen to fill and seat in Parliament unless he: -

-- (a) is a citizen of India, and makes and subscribes before some person authorized in that behalf by the Election Commission an oath or affirmation according to the form set out for the purpose in the Third Schedule: - (b) is in the case of a seat in the Council of States not less than thirty years of age and in the case of a seat in the House of the People, not less than twenty-five years of age; and - (c) possesses such other qualifications as may be prescribed in that behalf by or under any law made by Parliament. - 173.
-QUALIFÍCATIONS FÓR MEMBERSHIP OF THE STATE LEGISLATURE A person shall not be qualified to be chosen to fill a seat in the Legislature of a State unless he:- - (a) is a citizen of India and makes and subscribes before some person authorized in that behalf by the Election Commission an oath or affirmation according to the form set out for the purpose in the Third Schedule: - (b) is in the case of a seat in the legislative Assembly not less than twentyfive years of age and in the case of a seat in the Legislative Council not less than thirty years of age; and - (c) possesses such other qualifications as may be prescribed in that behalf by or under any law made by Parliament.
+(a) is a citizen of India, and makes and subscribes before some person authorised in that behalf by the Election Commission an oath or affirmation according to the form set out for the purpose in the Third Schedule;

+(b) is, in the case of a seat in the Council of States not less than thirty years of age and, in the case of a seat in the House of the People, not less than twenty-five years of age; and

+(c) possesses such other qualifications as may be prescribed in that behalf by or under any law made by Parliament.

+173. QUALIFICATIONS FOR MEMBERSHIP OF THE STATE LEGISLATURE

+A person shall not be qualified to be chosen to fill a seat in the Legislature of a State unless he: -

+(a) is a citizen of India and makes and subscribes before some person authorised in that behalf by the Election Commission an oath or affirmation according to the form set out for the purpose in the Third Schedule;

+(b) is in the case of a seat in the Legislative Assembly not less than twenty-five years of age and in the case of a seat in the Legislative Council, not less than thirty years of age; and

+(c) possesses such other qualifications as may be prescribed in that behalf by or under any law made by Parliament.

-FORM OF OATH OR AFFIRMATION [ARTICLE 84(A) OF THE CONSTITUTION OF INDIA] (TO BE MADE BY A CANDIDATE FOR ELECTION TO PARLIAMENT)
+[ARTICLE 84(A) OF THE CONSTITUTION OF INDIA]